Undergraduate/Postgraduate taught students:

 If you are a postgraduate research student, then yes, you are permitted to take authorised absence for the purpose of holiday.
 University term dates vacation periods do not apply to postgraduate research students, therefore any period of holiday must be covered by an authorised absence.
 Postgraduate researchers may, with the prior agreement of their supervisor, take up to eight weeks holiday in each academic year, including public holidays.

 The eight weeks permitted is equivalent to 40 days (8 weeks x 5 days).
 This is based on weekdays, not working days; it excludes weekends but includes any University closed days and bank holidays.
-Please note that this is calculated on a pro-rata basis where a student's registration is for less than an academic year.
+Please note that this is calculated on a pro-rata basis where a student's registration is for less than an academic year (i.e those who start part way through an academic year).
+An academic year for Postgraduate research students runs from 1 October to 30 September the following year.